 There is nothing like a fresh batch of blueberry muffins.
 The smell alone is enough to make me swoon and the flavor brings me right back to my childhood.
 While muffins aren’t typically considered to be the healthiest breakfast, these Almond Flour Blueberry Yogurt Muffins will change your mind.

-Almond Flour Blueberry Yogurt Muffins are ready in under 30 minutes, so they are the perfect on-the-go breakfast.
+These Almond Flour Blueberry Muffins are ready in under 30 minutes, making them great for weekend meal prep.
 Made with wholesome ingredients like almond flour and Greek yogurt, they satisfy that blueberry muffin craving without the dreaded blood sugar spike.
-Best part?
-They taste just like the blueberry muffins you grew up loving.
-Or, dare I say—even better.

 What You’ll Need for Almond Flour Blueberry Muffins